Cleansing Your Body Through Fasting

 HOW TO CLEANSE YOUR BODY

-Most people take baths and showers to keep the outside of their bodies clean, but do very little to keep the inside of their bodies clean.
+Most people take baths and showers to keep the outside of their bodies clean.
+But they do very little to keep the inside of their bodies clean.
 (Which is even more important.)

-Even if you are following the cleanest diet and lifestyle, you will still be getting toxins in your body due to the fact that there is so much pollution in the world.
+Even if you are following the cleanest diet, you will still be getting some toxins in your body because there is so much pollution in the world.
 But fortunately, there is a way to remove some of the toxins that have built up in your body, and it's called "cleansing".

 FASTING

-Our bodies have the "potential" to heal themselves of many different things, but if the inside of your body has become a highly toxic environment where disease can easily manifest and thrive due to years of unhealthy eating, fasting may be the best way to give your body a chance to truly work its magic.
+Our bodies have the "potential" to heal themselves of just about anything, but if the inside of your body has become a toxic environment where disease can easily manifest and thrive, fasting may be the best way to give your body a chance to truly work its magic.

-The best analogy that I can use to describe fasting, is to image that a grocery store closed for a week, but all of the employees still showed up to work as usual.
-(Which might sound crazy, because without customers the store would go out of business.
-But if there were no customers for a week, a lot of things could get done that there normally isn't time for.)
+The best analogy that I can use to describe fasting is to imagine that a grocery store closed but all of the employees still kept showing up to work as usual.
+This might sound crazy because without customers the store would go out of business, but if there were no customers, a lot of things could get done that there normally isn't time for.

 1. WATER FASTING

-This is the most powerful form of fasting, but if you are new to fasting, I would encourage you to try one of the following milder forms of fasting first...
+This is the most powerful form of fasting on this list, but if you are new to fasting, I would encourage you to try one of the other two forms of fasting first...

 2. JUICE FASTING

-A "Juice Fast" is when you only consume the juices from fruits and vegetables for an extended period of time.
+A "juice fast" is when you only consume the juice from fruits and vegetables for an extended period of time.

-"Juice Fasting" is a lot easier than "Water Fasting", because even though you aren't "eating" anything, you will still be consuming an enormous amount of vitamins and minerals, and you will probably be consuming even more nutrition during a "Juice Fast" than you would if you were eating solid foods.
+"Juice fasting" is a lot easier than "water fasting", because even though you aren't "eating" anything, you will still be consuming an enormous amount of vitamins and minerals.
+(Probably even more than you would if you were eating.)
+So you will be getting a lot of nourishment which will help you to feel less hungry.

-I recommend that you make all of your juices at home with a juice machine instead of buying bottled juices from grocery stores, because store-bought juices are usually pasteurized and can contain a lot of unhealthy and even toxic ingredients.
+I recommend that you make all of your juices at home with a juice machine instead of buying bottled juices from grocery stores because store-bought juices are usually pasteurized, are far from fresh, and a lot of them contain unhealthy and toxic additives.
 (Which kind of defeats the purpose of doing a "detox".)

 3. INTERMITTENT FASTING

-An "Intermittent Fast" is when you still eat, but you only eat within a short window of time during the day.
-(Like if you only eat between the hours of 9:00 AM and 5:00 PM, and then for the next 16 hours you fast.)
+An "intermittent fast" is when you eat, but you only eat within a short window of time during the day.
+(Like if you only eat between the hours of 8:00 AM and 4:00 PM, and then for the next 16 hours you fast.)

-We all know that "what" we eat is very important, but "when" we eat is also very important.
+We all know that "what" we eat is very important, but "when" we eat can also be very important.

-I know from experience that if I eat shortly before I go to sleep, I won't sleep as well as I will if I go to sleep on an empty stomach, and I also know from experience that if I eat shortly after I wake up, I won't feel as energized as I will if I start my day with a walk on an empty stomach.
+I know from experience that if I eat shortly before I go to sleep, I won't sleep as well as I will if I go to sleep on an empty stomach.
+I also know that if I eat as soon as I wake up, I won't feel as energized as I will if I get some exercise in before eating breakfast.

 6 SIGNS THAT YOU ARE TOXIC AND SHOULD FAST